-Bilva Indian School has been rated Good, an improvement from Acceptable last year and Weak in its first inspection, in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Bilva Indian School has again been rated Good, in its third inspection, in the 2019-20 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The story so far...